The 5 Warmest Socks on Earth (Updated for 2026)

 I have worn them for years.

 Darn Tough’s Heavy Weight Mountaineering socks are serious pro-grade socks of the kind worn by climbers summitting Everest or by workers drilling oil in the high Arctic.
+They also offer an over the calf version of this sock.

 The plush, non-itchy merino terry lining is remarkably odor-resistant and can be worn multiple days in the field without laundering.
 These are very hardworking expedition-ready socks and will keep your feet comfy in the hunting stand, snowmobile, or offshore oil rig.